Last month, I was honored to speak with Ray Zinn, who has made recent headlines after releasing his first book, Tough Things First.

 These stories remind us of who we really are during our toughest times.

 When I asked Ray about his mindset when he realized he was going blind – which was the same week his company went public – he told me a story about a transformative period in his life.

-Ray had no experience running hurdles, and was actually humiliated by his high school coach after breaking some of the hurdle equipment.
+Ray had no experience running hurdles and was actually humiliated by his high school coach after breaking some of the hurdle equipment.

-His father didn’t want to hear any complaints: Ray’s dad only wanted to hear what his son was going to do about it.
-Ray then explained:
+His father didn’t want to hear any complaints: Ray’s dad only wanted to hear what his son would do about it.

 “We took three hurdles and placed them out in the backyard, in the long alleyway where the trucks go to pick up the garbage.

 I had to alternate legs, so I had to learn how to hurdle with both the right leg and the left leg.”